Messaging Tools

 Project Background

 This project began during the devastating heat dome that impacted the Portland Metro Region in June 2021.
 Community partners shared their messaging needs with the City of Portland's former COAD Coordinator, Kate Szrom.
 She designed this project to be responsive of their needs.
-The project is supported by the Disaster Messaging Work Group of the Regional Disaster Preparedness Organization (RDPO) and is funded by the Urban Areas Security Initiative.
+The project is now managed by the Disaster Messaging Work Group of the Regional Disaster Preparedness Organization (RDPO) and is funded by the Urban Areas Security Initiative.
+We hope to keep adding to this library of resources as funding allows.

 Feedback is Welcome